starsite/FileMaker-Swift/Data API + Swift (walkthrough).md

  - - -

 #### Find request
 This example shows an "or" request.
-Set the payload from a `UITextField` (or hardcode one, like this) and pass that as a parameter.
+Set the payload from a `UITextField` (or hardcode a query, like this) and pass it as a parameter.

 ```swift
     // query